matze-dd/Tex2txt/README.md

 During substitutions, the line numbers are adjusted with deletion or inclusion of line breaks.

+In order to avoid the creation of new empty lines that might break the text flow, we use a simple scheme.
+Whenever a LaTeX macro is expanded or an environment frame is deleted, a special mark is left in the text string.
+At the very end, these marks are deleted, and lines only consisting of space and such marks are removed completely.
+This also means that initially blank lines remain in the text (except those only containing a % comment).

 Under category [Issues](../../issues), some known shortcomings are listed.